martyncisneros/beautiful-jekyll/_posts/2017-04-01-changes-in-insured-rates-by-state.md

 Future decisions by those 19 states without Medicaid expansion programs and continued funding of premium tax credits will contribute to the continued reduction of their uninsured rates.

 In part 2 of this analysis, I will look at a dataset originally prepared and released by the _Centers for Medicare & Medicaid Services (CMS)_.
 This dataset includes extensive information on health and dental plans offered to individuals and small businesses through the Health Insurance Marketplace.
-I will look to shed some light into how the ACA has effective healthcare costs.
+I will look to shed some light into how the ACA has affected healthcare costs.

 [logo]: https://raw.githubusercontent.com/martyncisneros/martyncisneros.github.io/master/img/insured-rates/insured-rates.png "Insured Rates Deltas by State"
 [logo2]: https://raw.githubusercontent.com/martyncisneros/martyncisneros.github.io/master/img/insured-rates/box-plot.png "Medicaid Expansion Box Plot"